Useful Notes / The House of Windsor

 George VI of the United Kingdom

 Father of the current queen, husband of the late Queen Mum.
 Last King of Ireland and last Emperor of India.
 A well meaning but painfully shy and socially awkward man (rather like his grandson Charles) who led Britain through World War II.
 Had the misfortune to suffer a dreadful stammer which required considerable therapy, and coaching during public addresses, by Australian speech expert Lionel Logue.
-Only came to the throne due to the abdication of Edward VIII (which would partly explain the shyness, as he was never groomed and trained for kingship).
+Only came to the throne due to the abdication of Edward VIII (which would partly explain the shyness, as he was never groomed and trained for kingship; he had expected to have a career as a military officer—in his case, in the Navy—as was the tradition for second sons).
 Until then he had been known as Prince Albert, Duke of York, and remained "Bertie" to the family.
 One of England's most beloved monarchs due to his steadfast leadership during the War, including his famous refusal to leave the country

 during the Blitz.
 Colin Firth